Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 - High Customer Satisfaction: Farmers Insurance is renowned for outstanding claims service and customer care support.

-- Bundling Insurance Discounts: It has discount of up to 20% for bundling more than one insurance, like home and car.
+- Bundling Insurance Discounts: Up to 20% off is available for bundling more than one insurance policy, such as home and car insurance.

 Cons